With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Help

-If a person has signs that indicate internal bleeding, then he urgently needs to be taken to the surgery department.
-The usual stopping methods, which include the application of a tourniquet, will not help in this case.
+If a person has signs that indicate internal bleeding, then he should be urgently taken to the surgery department.
+Conventional stopping methods, which include applying a tourniquet, will not help in this case.
 A surgeon on the operating table can provide real help to a patient with internal bleeding.
 There are several recommendations on how to behave if there is a suspicion that a person has a parenchymal injury (bleeding).
-Patient care should be provided in the following order:
+Assistance to the patient should be provided in the following order:

-1. It is recommended to keep the victim in a horizontal position, with the legs raised up.
+1. It is recommended to ensure that the victim is in a horizontal position, with his legs raised up.

-2. Ice should be applied to the site of the alleged bleeding.
+2. Ice should be applied to the site of suspected bleeding.

-The task of the ambulance team is to transport the patient to the hospital and administer drugs that will help stop the bleeding.
-Also, medications are administered to a person to maintain normal blood pressure.
+The ambulance team's task is to transport the patient to the hospital and administer drugs that will help stop the bleeding.
+The person is also given medications to maintain normal blood pressure.

-In order to diagnose bleeding, the patient undergoes an ultrasound scan and an X-ray of the internal organs.
-If the diagnosis is confirmed, then an emergency surgery is prescribed.
+In order to diagnose bleeding, the patient undergoes an ultrasound and x-ray of internal organs.
+If the diagnosis is confirmed, then emergency surgery is prescribed.

 There are several ways to stop bleeding.

-3. Resection (removal) of any part of the organ.
+3. Resection (removal) of any part of an organ.

 4. Electrocoagulation (cauterization) of blood vessels.